sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project-2A.md

 You can find  detailed instructions (and a movie) [here](https://www.ilastik.org/documentation/pixelclassification/pixelclassification).

-Most important steps:
+Most important steps (see also the pdf in the Project2A repository folder):

 - Open Ilastik
 - Select `Pixel Classification` workflow
 - Save it in processed data folder as 'proj2A-ilastik'
 - Go to `Input Data`
-  - First load the data of the red-green channel.
+  - Load the data of the red-green channel.
-  - If you have extra time, try repeat on the phase contrast channel instead
-  **Important: spend max 20 min on this step! we will not use this data further**
   - **Important: when adding the input data, you might have to change the axis order: double click on the axis order (e.g. `zcyx`) and change to `tcyx`.**
 - Go to `Feature Selection`
   - Select all features